Contact Professor Yacine Belghitar

 Articles In Journals

-- Belghitar Y, Clark E & Kassimatis K (2018) A measure of total firm performance: New insights for the corporate objective, Annals of Operations Research.
+- Belghitar Y, Clark E & Kassimatis K (2018) A measure of total firm performance: new insights for the corporate objective, Annals of Operations Research, Early online.

 - Gontarek W & Belghitar Y (2018) Risk governance: Examining its impact upon bank performance and risk-taking, Financial Markets, Institutions and Instruments, Early online.